Recycling plastics 1 and 2 only

 Change requires a collaborative approach involving councils, producers, brand owners and the community, with central government as the key enabler.

 Last year we supported the Local Government Waste Manifesto as a remit at the LGNZ conference.
-They're calling on the associate environment minister Eugenie Sage to make key changes that will allow central and local government to work together to minimise waste to landfill and significant reductions in all waste classes.
+They're calling on the minister for the environment to make key changes that will allow central and local government to work together to minimise waste to landfill and significant reductions in all waste classes.

 How can we make a difference to reduce our household waste?